 Learn about what bullying is and how it can impact your teenager.

 When a parent recognises that a teenager needs help, they're more likely to get it.
-Around one third of Australian students say they have experienced bullying at some point.
+Bullying in Australia is common with around one third of students saying they have experienced bullying at some point.
 While we might all be aware that bullying can have serious consequences, young people don't always see it when it's happening, and can feel ashamed or powerless to act if they do.
-The reality is that there are clear cut steps that you, as a parent, can take right now to ensure a safe environment for your teenager and that action is taken to address the situation.
+Since bullying and mental health are highly correlated, accessing information about bullying is important.
+Here, you will find clear cut steps that you, as a parent, can take right now to ensure a safe environment for your teenager and that action is taken to address the situation.

 Ask questions and share stories about bullying on our forum.